Who We Are

 Students at the center of a personal, experiential, rigorous and professionally connected legal education

-Elon University School of Law provides students with an array of experiential learning opportunities, including full-time residencies in the practice of law, professional mentoring and nationally recognized leadership training that prepares students for success at all levels of law and society.
+Elon University School of Law provides students with an array of experiential learning opportunities, including full-time residencies in the practice of law and professional mentoring that readies students for success at all levels of law and society.
 The school’s rigorous curriculum, taught by a highly accomplished faculty, prepares excellent and ethical lawyers who have the knowledge, skills and judgment to make significant contributions in service to clients, the profession and society.

-Elon Law’s innovations in legal education have earned the school recognition from The National Jurist, which has twice named Elon Law one of “America’s 20 most innovative law schools,” noting that Elon is one of the only law schools to provide students with practicing attorney mentors from the start of their law school experience.
-Elon Law made the Top 10 of preLaw Magazine’s “Best Schools for Practical Training” when it was ranked #7 for hands-on learning in the widely read publication’s 2020 annual feature.
+Elon Law’s innovations in legal education have earned the school recognition from The National Jurist, which has twice named Elon Law one of “America’s 20 most innovative law schools.”
+Elon Law made the Top 10 of preLaw Magazine’s “Best Schools for Practical Training” when it was ranked #5 for hands-on learning in the widely read publication’s 2023 annual feature.
 In 2013, Elon Law’s leadership program won the ABA’s E. Smythe Gambrell Award, the top national award for excellence in legal professionalism education.
 Also in 2013, Elon Law was featured for “getting serious about business skills” by the National Law Journal.
 In 2015, The National Jurist named Elon to its honor roll of best law schools for practical training and U.S. News & World Report featured Elon Law’s new curriculum as one of the most far-reaching innovations in legal education.

 Groundbreaking New Curriculum